Nutlope/notesGPT/README.md

 - [ ] Buy a domain and setup Clerk production environment
 - [ ] Finalize the blog post to be sent in my newsletter
 - [ ] Verify that you can easily clone the repo and everything works smoothly, add tracking links as well
-- [ ] Fix the deploy with Vercel button

 ## Future tasks